 - enhancement present but heterogeneous

-- enhancement with gadolinium is useful in differentiating tumour from adjacent vasogenic oedema and normal brain parenchyma
+- enhancement with gadolinium is useful in differentiating tumor from adjacent vasogenic edema and normal brain parenchyma

-- restricted diffusion may be seen in solid components, especially in anaplastic tumour
+- restricted diffusion may be seen in solid components, especially in anaplastic tumor

-- diffusion should be interpreted with caution in masses with significant haemorrhage or calcification
+- diffusion should be interpreted with caution in masses with significant hemorrhage or calcification

-Although it is uncommon when compared to tumours like medulloblastomas, careful examination of the entire neuraxis is required to assess for the presence of CSF seeding.
+Although it is uncommon when compared to tumors like medulloblastomas, careful examination of the entire neuraxis is required to assess for the presence of CSF seeding.

 Treatment and prognosis